-While you can do any of these road trips as a stand-alone holiday, they do string together quite well.
+While you can do any of these road trips as a stand-alone holiday, they do string together quite nicely.
 We started with the Fleurieu Peninsula and then moved to Kangaroo Valley, then on to the Epicurean Way and the Flinders Ranges before heading down the Eyre Peninsula and home via the Barossa Valley.
-These 4 trips of about a week each fill our June escape.
+These four trips of about a week each fill our June escape.

 Do I need a 4WD for exploring Kangaroo Island or the outback?

 No, you can do just fine with a regular SUV or any 2WD, although a car with decent clearance will be helpful for driving in the gorges of the Flinders Ranges.
 In wet weather, you would need a 4WD

 When is the best time of year to do a South Australian road trip?

 You can visit SA year-round, but some regions are better in specific seasons.